tauh33dkhan/fastjson-1.2.80-test-lab/README.md

 - Follow advisory released by the vendor https://github.com/alibaba/fastjson/wiki/security_update_20220523

-- If you for some reason cannot make changes in code instantly and need some time then you can configure firewall to block all requests that contains <b>@type</b> in request body because fastjson automatically map the value of key: value to the class corresponding to @type.
+- If you for some reason cannot make changes in code instantly and need some time then you can configure firewall to block all requests that contains <b>@type</b> in request body because fastjson automatically map the value of key: value of json to the class corresponding to @type.

 Credits:
 https://github.com/vulhub/vulhub/tree/master/fastjson